fasterthanlime/ooc-docs/source/language/metaclasses.rst

     Cat growl(cat) // the first argument is 'this'

 So yeah, doing 'Cat growl' essentially gives you the adress of the growl function in the Cat class.
+Nice.